-Mr. Frank has been named the 2012 Boston “Lawyer of the Year” for Patent Litigation by Best Lawyers.
+Mr. Frank was named the 2012 Boston “Lawyer of the Year” for Patent Litigation by Best Lawyers.
 He is listed in Chambers USA, Best Lawyers in America and Massachusetts Super Lawyers Top 100.
 He has been named a World’s Leading Patent Litigator by IAM 250, a World’s Leading Patent Practitioner by IAM Patent 1000 and an “IP Star” by Managing Intellectual Property.

 Litigation: commercial, intellectual, antitrust and varied business disputes

 - Trial counsel for Hewlett-Packard in contract litigation against Oracle.
 In a first trial phase, the Court interpreted the parties' contract and found in HP's favor on its separate promissory estoppel claim.
 A damages trial will be held later in 2013.
 Claimed damages are $4 billion.

 Hewlett-Packard Company v.
 Oracle Corporation, Cal Superior Court

 - Lead counsel for Akamai Technologies in patent infringement case involving the delivery of Internet content.
 After a three week trial, the jury returned a verdict in favor of Akamai in the amount of more than $45 million.
 This was the largest verdict in Massachusetts and one of 50 verdicts in the United States.